North University Park, Los Angeles: History

 Located just north of USC's campus, North University Park was agricultural land until the late nineteenth century.
 Today, the neighborhood features some of the richest collections of historic architecture in the city of Los Angeles, including Victorian and Craftsman homes dating back to the 1800s.

-National Register of Historic Places
+Historic Districts

 There are two Historic Districts in North University Park.

 The Menlo Avenue–West Twenty-ninth Street Historic District is bounded by West Adams Boulevard on the north, Ellendale on the east, West Thirtieth Street on the south, and Vermont Avenue to the west.
 The district was added to the National Register of Historic Places in 1987.

 The North University Park Historic District is bounded by West Adams Boulevard on the north, Magnolia Avenue on the west, Hoover Street on the east, and 28th Street on the south.
 The district was added to the National Register of Historic Places in 2004.

+Historic-Cultural Monuments

+(Listing of monuments not included in either the Menlo Avenue–West Twenty-ninth Street Historic District or the North University Park Historic District.)